gvwilson/thirdbit/_posts/2019/2019-03-31-what-i-didnt-tweet.md

 -   [This](https://flourish.studio/2019/02/07/audio-talkie-visualisation-data-stories/)
     is *so* close to Browsercast.
-    We'll get there some day...
+    We'll get there some day…

 -   I really want someone to make earbuds that clip onto the arms of my glasses so I don't have to jam them in my ears to keep them in place.